 But it gets worse.
 According to this standard of standardlessness, one can’t even make the charge of hypocrite without becoming one.
-If there is no objective standard that applies to all human beings, then it only follows that living a life of hypocrisy doesn’t fall short of any standard becasue standards don’t exist.
+If there is no objective standard that applies to all human beings, then it only follows that living a life of hypocrisy doesn’t fall short of any standard because no such standard exists.

 But we, your parents, don’t live that way.
 We do have a standard.
 And, we not only preach that standard, we have taught it to you as best we could.
-And I also realize all too well that where there is a standard, there is the opportunity for hypocrisy.
-What’s worse is that our standard includes a prohibition against hypocrisy.
-We have no problem with, “thou shalt not steal”, and we have no problem with, “hypocrisy is sinful”, even though we are guilty of both.
-So it would seem then–if we do not forego the trial of thinking–that no matter what happens hypocrisy is impossible to escape.
-As for me, I’d be inclined to agree with that suspicion except for one thing, and that’s the Gospel.
-But before we get into the Gospel, and its application to this topic, let’s explore the subjective and objective just a little further with a little story I made up.
+And I also realize that where there is a standard there is the opportunity for hypocrisy.
+What’s worse, our standard includes a prohibition against hypocrisy.
+We agree with, “thou shalt not steal,” and we have no problem with, “hypocrisy is sinful.”
+And on top of that, we are guilty of both.

 A man robs a bank.
-The police show up and surround the building and the robber is trapped inside and so takes hostages and begins to make demands.
-During the standoff, he manages to kill seven hostages, one because he found out that he was gay, one becasue he could see that he was a foreigner, one because she was Muslim, one because he was black, one because she was a woman, and he hated women, one because he was poor, and he hated poor people, and one because he could see that he was a man wearing women’s clothes.
-He also raped two women, one of which he made pregnaunt and then forced her to have the baby.
-But alas, in a stroke of genius he manages to escape his predicament with over a million dollars that he didn’t even need becasue he was already very wealthy.
+The police show up and surround the building trapping him inside.
+He then takes hostages and begins to make demands.
+During the standoff, he manages to kill seven hostages, one because he found out that he was gay, one because he was a foreigner, one because she was Muslim, one because he was black, one because she was a woman, and he hated women, one because he was poor, and he hated poor people too, and one because he could see that he was a man wearing women’s clothes.
+He also raped two women, one of which he got pregnant and then forced her to have the baby.
+But, alas, in a stroke of genius he manages to escape his predicament with over ten million dollars that he didn’t even need because he was already very wealthy.
 He was just greedy and wanted more, plain and simple.

-On the way home, after stealing another ten dollars from a homeless person, he stops by his extremly rich buddy’s store to buy a bottle of liquor and a hundred cartons of cigarettes to hand out to minors in his neighborhood.
-While there he noticed a young boy, who was obviously very poor, slipping a nickel-piece of gum into his pocket.
-When the boy attempted to leave with his stolen good, the robber alerted the store owner that the kid was shop lifting, and he lectured the kid that stealing was wrong.
+On the way home, after stealing another ten dollars from a homeless person, he stops by his extremely rich buddy’s store to buy a bottle of liquor and a hundred cartons of cigarettes to hand out to minors in his neighborhood.
+While there, he notices a young boy, who was obviously very poor, slipping a nickel-piece of gum into his pocket.
+When the boy attempted to leave with his stolen gum, the robber alerted the store owner that the kid was shoplifting, and he lectured the kid that stealing was wrong.

-My dear children, there is much hypocrisy in this day; yes, very much indeed.
+My dear children, there is much hypocrisy in this day, yes, very much indeed.
 And, yes, it’s in the Church too just as it’s in your own home.
-But there’s no less of this sin to be found in those who stand outside the Church and point their crooked little fingers at Jesus’ Bride and accuse it day and night of hypocrisy.
+But there’s no less of this sin to be found in those who stand outside the Church and point their fingers at Jesus’ Bride and accuse it day and night of hypocrisy.
 They should take Jesus’ words seriously and remove the log from their own eye before they attempt to help the Church remove the speck from its eye.
-And in the same way, beloved, if you find yourself observing the same thing in me, I pray that you would do the same.
-It’s my prayer, in fact, that you, dear children, would live as unhypocritical a life as you can, and by doing so you will be able to perhaps help your own father remove the logs that blind him so much.
+And in the same way, beloved, if you find yourself observing hypocrisy in me, I pray that you would do the same.
+It’s my prayer, in fact, that you, dear children, would live as un-hypocritical a life as you can, and by doing so that you will be able to perhaps help your own father remove the logs that blind him so much.
 My need is excessive, and nothing blesses me more than to have my own children rise up to help me defeat the formidable foe of hypocrisy that plagues me.